codeface-io/SwiftObserver/readme.md

 	}
 	~~~

 * The default in `unwrap(default)` is only required for `latestUpdate` in accordance with the `ObservableProtocol`.
 It will only come into play when the unwrapped observable didn't trigger the update but just returned its latest update.
-Of course, this can only happen where multiple observables are being observed (combined observation or observation of combined variable).
+Of course, this can only happen where multiple observables are being observed (combined observation).

 	The above example is just a single observation and only `newestNumber` can trigger the update.
 When the `value` of `newestNumber` is set to `nil`, the `unwrap` mapping sends nothing to its obervers, not even the default `0`.
 So when `newInteger` is zero, the observer knows that it's a real value and not just a replacement for `nil`.

 * Be aware that observing a mapping does not keep it alive.
 You must hold a strong reference to a mapping that you want to use.

-* A mapping is not "composed" of the observable it maps (like a variable combination is composed of its combined variables).
+* A mapping is not "composed" of the observable it maps.
 A mapping is just that: an access wrapper to the mapped observable.

 	That means a mapping holds a `weak` reference to its observable.
 You can check whether a mapping still has its observable via `mapping.hasObservable`.

 * The nature of mappings also means an observer does not have to stop observing a mapping but could instead stop observing the mapped observable.
 A mapping forwards all calls to its observable and only maps observations and `latestUpdate`.

-## <a id="combine"></a>7.
+## <a id="combine"></a>6.
 One Combine To Rule Them All

 * In addition to creating a new variable by combining others, you can also observe a combination of any observable objects and without creating a new object: